Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Equation of state constraints

 The exact constraints on $R_{1.6}$ are not straightforward to visualize in Fig.~\ref{fig:tovlimit} because they depend on $M_\mathrm{max}$.
 As discussed above the position of the ``allowed'' window shifts with $M_\mathrm{max}$ but its width is approximately constant for $M_\mathrm{max}\lesssim2.15\,$M$_\odot$.
 For $M_\mathrm{max}\gtrsim2.15\,$M$_\odot$ the allowed range of $R_{1.6}$ becomes increasingly smaller (see left panel of Fig.~\ref{fig:r16limit}).
 For $M_\mathrm{max}\approx2.3~M_\odot$ this range decreases to zero and models with $M_\mathrm{max}\gtrsim2.3\,M_\odot$ are excluded.
 The wide purple and blue bars at $M\approx1.6~M_\odot$ display the 90\% exclusion limits for a respective absolute limit independent of $M_\mathrm{max}$.
 For the upper bound the absolute limit is given by the constraint for $M_\mathrm{max}=2.0\,$M$_\odot$, whereas the absolute lower bound results from $M_\mathrm{max}=2.126\,$M$_\odot$ (see markers in left panel of Fig.~\ref{fig:r16limit}).
 We stress that for any other $M_\mathrm{max}$ the limits are more stringent, which is illustrated by the magenta, yellow and cyan bars showing the corresponding bounds on $R_{1.6}$ for specific values of $M_\mathrm{max}$ in Fig.~\ref{fig:tovlimit} (adopting the 90\% limits from the posterior distribution of the binary mass ratio).
 Thus, the absolute limits (wide blue and purple bars) do not adequately represent the constraining power of our constraints on $R_{1.6}$.
 For instance, a $M-R$ curve passing close to the blue region at $M=1.6$\,M$_\odot$ (``no He'' constraint) cannot reach much higher than 2\,M$_\odot$.
 Hence, some of the shown models compatible with $R<13.29$\,km (blue) are in fact excluded.
 Larger $M_\mathrm{max}$ are only compatible with smaller $R_{1.6}$.
 Similarly, if an $M-R$ relation passes close to the purple exclusion region (``no prompt collapse'' constraint), its maximum mass should be relatively large and an EoS model with $M_\mathrm{max}\approx 2.0\,$M$_\odot$ would be excluded.
+Generally, our constraints favor models with mass-radius relations which tend to strongly bend over at higher masses.
+This may potentially point to a stronger softening of the EoS at higher densities, which can be caused by the occurrence of non-nucleonic degrees of freedom (cf.~\cite{Bauswein2025}).

 The resulting constraints on the stellar properties of NSs for adopting $\Delta M=0.3\,$M$_\odot$ or even $\Delta M=0.4\,$M$_\odot$ are provided in App.~\ref{app:sense}.
 We stress that a chosen $\Delta M$ is equivalent to adopting an upper bound on $M_\mathrm{thres}=M_\mathrm{tot}^\mathrm{GW170817}+\Delta M$.
 This implies that the upper limits discussed in our study would generally result from any upper bound on the threshold mass for prompt black hole formation, which may be inferred in the future.
 Thus our constraints on stellar parameters for different $\Delta M$ will be directly applicable to any upcoming upper limit on $M_\mathrm{thres}$.